Pod Security Policies(PSP)

 Enable ETCD Encryption

-and make ETCD use it.
+Create an EncryptionConfiguration file at /etc/kubernetes/etcd/ec.yaml and make ETCD use it.

 - One provider should be of type

-.
+aesgcmwith passwordthis-is-very-sec.
 All new secrets should be encrypted using this one. - One provider should be the

-one to still be able to read existing unencrypted secrets.
+identityone to still be able to read existing unencrypted secrets.

 Solution